PASER/Experimental/README.md

 Run

 Before running PASER, one node must be set as gateway (see the configuration part) and the KDC must be started on the gateway node or on a secure remote machine connected with the gateway node via a secure channel.
 Below are the commands to run KDC and PASER:

 KDC:  <PATH>/PASER/Release/PASER -r KDC

 Kernel module - ROM: insmod <PATH>/kmod/rom.ko isGateway=<0|1> enable_llf_support=<0|1> <LLFPerSecond=<3>>

 PASER daemon: <PATH>/PASER/Release/PASER

 Terminate

 KDC: kill $(cat /tmp/kdcd.lock)

 Kernel module ROM: rmmod rom.ko

 PASER daemon: kill $(cat /tmp/paserd.lock)

-A thorough documentation of this code is provided on: www.paser.info.
+A thorough documentation of this code is provided at: www.paser.info.